siddharthadhyani/news-lens/README.md

 ## 💡 Our Solution

-NewsLens takes a piece of news text and performs multiple analyses:
+NewsLens takes a piece of news text and performs multiple analyses.:

 1. **Tone Analysis**
 2. **Content Type Classification**